physician's surrogacy - tips for becoming a surrogate mother

 The OB-Managed Difference: Why It Matters for Your Health

 • Physician-designed screening.
-Our 47-point proprietary pre-screening protocol goes beyond standard American Society for Reproductive Medicine (ASRM) guidelines — it identifies risk factors that most agency coordinators aren’t trained to catch.
+Our proprietary pre-screening protocol goes beyond standard ASRM guidelines — it identifies risk factors that most agency coordinators aren’t trained to catch.

 • Direct peer-to-peer OB consultation.
 If complications arise during your pregnancy, our in-house physicians can consult directly with your delivering OB — not relay messages through a coordinator chain.